The original Ducati Scrambler was introduced in 1962 for the American market. They are considered one of the most iconic

 Their father was an Hungarian WWI hero and outspoken anti-communist so the brothers feared Russian reprisals if they returned home.
 They fled to America shortly after the war had ended in Europe.

-The brothers had a lot of influence over the European motorcycle companies they imported from due to the large number of sales they made and were not shy in using it.
+The brothers had a lot of influence over the European motorcycle companies they imported from.
+Due to the large number of sales they made the European manufacturers bent over backward to keep them happy.

 As well as coming up with the design work for the original Ducati Scrambler, Joseph also pushed hard for the creation of the Norton Atlas for the American market.
 He was also heavily involved in the failed Ducati Berlinger Apollo project for the American motorcycle Police market.

-The Scrambler was an instant hit and although designed for the American market, proved to be successful in Europe too and is often cited as the motorcycle that merged North America and European styling.
+The Scrambler was an instant hit.
+Although designed for the American market it proved to be successful in Europe too and is often cited as the motorcycle that merged North America and European styling.

 Why it was such a hit can’t be found with a single reason but rather the result of getting lots of small things correct and at the right time.